The Earth Compels: Publishing

 The Earth Compels gathers together poems written by Louis MacNeice between 1935 and 1937.
 The manuscript was sent to the publishers Faber and Faber in late 1937.
 T. S. Eliot, who was an editor at Fabers and had previously given encouragement and support to MacNeice, wrote back on 6 January 1938: 'I have read THE EARTH COMPELS last night, and am very much pleased with it.'
 He had a couple of minor editorial queries, but as soon as these were settled, he said, 'the poems can go straight to the printer'.
 The collection was published in book form on 28 April 1938.

 Title

 The phrase "The earth compels" appears twice in the poem "The Sunlight on the Garden."

-Attitide and background
+Attitude and background

 Another book by Louis MacNeice also published in 1938, Modern Poetry: A Personal Essay, begins with the declaration: 'This book is a plea for impure poetry, that is, the poetry conditioned by the poet's life and the world around him.'
 This attitude provides the context for the poems in The Earth Compels.
 The poems were written during a turbulent period in MacNeice's life - he described 1937 as his 'year of wild sensations'.
 On a more public level, events in Germany and Spain had persuaded MacNeice that another European war was approaching.